jkpgithub123/README.mg/README.md

 # README.mg
-It is my first step in git
+It is my first step in github
 This is Kokilapriya learning Data science